Options - go to homepage

 • C# for Android

-Before starting with the actual implementation it may be worth considering the different integration strategies offered by TMM and TPSDK.
-Based on the application needs a web socket approach might prove to be more convenient and effective compared to e.g. the SDK integration.
+Before diving into implementation, it’s worth evaluating the integration strategies provided by TMM and TPSDK.
+Depending on your application’s needs, a web socket-based approach may offer a more convenient and effective solution compared to direct SDK integration.

 Options

-Before diving into any of the offered TPSDK APIs a developer should consider the different integration methods available:
+Before utilizing any of the TPSDK APIs, developers should evaluate the available integration methods:

 Feature overview